Lakes, meres, rivers, canal and waterfalls in Shropshire and Wales.

 The Montgomery and Llangollen Canals enjoy the best of the North Shropshire and North Wales countryside and are ideal for ambles along the tow paths.
 Whilst the Llangollen Canal is a busy thoroughfare, take a walk along the soon to be restored “Monty’ for a more relaxed day out.
 See if you can spot a heron or a kingfisher.
 Ready for some refreshment?
 There are a few canal side pubs too to enjoy too.

 Don’t miss the chance to take a trip on the canals either.
 The horse drawn boats in Llangollen offer a leisurely trip along the canal or a motorised trip over the aqueduct.
-At Maesbury, Cracker the horse ambles along the canal during summer afternoons.
-Maybe time to book a narrowboat holiday?
-Harrison Ford did not so long ago!

 The River Severn meanders through Shropshire and spots to see it at its best are Melverley Church, Shrewsbury Town and the iconic Ironbridge Gorge.